mrc-ide/covid-sim/docs/parameters-description.md

-# Paramaters
+# Parameters

 WIP - interpretations below are based on reading the SetupModel.cpp file

-The paramaters class contains:
+The parameters class contains:
 - configurable options for running the simulation
 - quantitative information used in the simulation
 - data produced about the setup process e.g. running totals